 The TDM shall consist of tracking data for one or more tracking participants at multiple epochs contained within a specified time range.
-(Note that the term ‘participant’ applies equally to spacecraft, quasars, tracking stations, and agency centers, as discussed in reference [1].
+(Note that the term ‘participant’ applies equally to spacecraft, quasars, tracking stations, and agency centers, as discussed in reference [E8].
 Thus there may exist Tracking Data Messages for which there is no applicable spacecraft.)
 Generally, but not necessarily, the time range of a TDM may correspond to a ‘tracking pass’.

-The TDM shall be easily readable by both humans and computers.

 It shall be possible to exchange a TDM either as a real-time stream or as a file.

-The TDM file naming scheme shall be agreed to on a case-by-case basis between the participating agencies, typically specified in an ICD.
-In general, the file name syntax and length must not violate computer constraints for those computing environments in use by Member Agencies for processing tracking data.
+The TDM file naming scheme should be agreed to on a case-by-case basis between the participating agencies, and should be specified in an ICD.

-The method of exchanging TDMs shall be decided on a case-by-case basis by the participating agencies and documented in an ICD.
+The method of exchanging TDMs shall be decided on a case-by-case basis by the participating agencies and should be documented in an ICD.
 The exchange method shall not constrain the tracking data content.

 TDM HEADER